 All this for a single-user, annual subscription of $999.
 Unlimited TSS reports, occupational searches, and current labor market information.

-Upgrade to OASYS Web below .... or when you are logged into your current OccuBrowseWeb.
-Just click the Upgrade button.
-We will credit the value of your current remaining subscription to the OASYS Web subscription!
+Upgrade to OASYS Web while signed into your existing web account.
+You can try out the upgrade for up to 7 days at no charge!
+Just click Yes on the Upgrade button to try it out.
+We will credit the value of your current remaining existing subscription to the OASYS Web subscription!